Recruitment

 Our selection process aims to identify pupils who have the potential to be members of chambers in due course by reference to the following criteria:

-• Academic Achievements – A good record of achievement in formally assessed qualifications with a weight towards legal academic achievements at tertiary level and above.
-We expect candidates to have achieved or be predicted to achieve a Very Competent on the Bar Professional Training Course (BPTC), although we will take into account exceptional circumstances.
+- Academic Achievements.
+A good record of achievement in formally assessed qualifications with a weight towards legal academic achievements at tertiary level and above.
+We expect candidates to have achieved or be predicted to achieve a Very Competent on the Bar course, although we will take into account exceptional circumstances.
 Offers of pupillage made before completion of the BPTC will be conditional upon achieving an overall final grade of Very Competent, although again we will take into account exceptional circumstances.

-• Motivation and determination – Work experience, the reasons for seeking to become a barrister, the candidate demonstrates a particular interest in Walnut House.
+- Motivation and determination.
+In assessing this criterion we will look at the candidates’ extra-curricular activities, work experience, the reasons they have for seeking to become a barrister, and why they have a particular interest in pupillage at Walnut House.

 Pupillage structure

-You will have a pupil supervisor who has overall responsibility for making sure that your training needs are met.
-You will also be assigned a mentor who will take responsibility for your welfare during pupillage and with whom you will meet periodically to discuss your progress and any concerns that you might have.
+The successful applicants will each have a pupil supervisor who has overall responsibility for ensuring that their training needs are met and each pupil will be assigned a mentor who will take responsibility for their welfare during pupillage.
+Regular meetings will be arranged so that pupils will have an opportunity to discuss their progress and raise any concerns that they may have.

-You will be provided with a training plan which will set out what is expected of you during your pupillage and how you will be assessed.
+At the outset pupils will be provided with a training plan which will set out what is expected of them during pupillage and how the pupils will be assessed.
+This plan will also set out the support that will be offered and we will tailor the training to each pupil’s level of experience and skillset.

-You will be asked to carry out advocacy exercises and submit written work periodically throughout your pupillage year, on which feedback will be given.
+During the course of the year pupils will be supported to carry out advocacy exercises and will submit written work on which feedback will be given.
+Our aim is to support each and every pupil to reach their full potential.

 Chambers does not require its pupils to make a separate application for tenancy.
-Decisions on tenancy will be made towards the end of pupillage.
-Your performance in assessed advocacy exercises and your written work will be taken into account as part of the tenancy decision process.
+Decisions on tenancy will be made towards the end of pupillage based on assessed advocacy exercises and the written work undertaken.

 Equality and Diversity Monitoring